Two A Rated Leander ISD High Schools With Very Different Domain Stories

-I have worked with buyers up and down the LISD corridor for years, and the Vista Ridge vs Leander High question shows up a lot.
+I have walked buyers through the LISD corridor for years, and the Leander High vs Vista Ridge question shows up a lot.
 So lets walk through it the way I would on a buyer consult, with the actual numbers in front of us.

 Leander High vs Vista Ridge: Quick Comparison